rajeshkumarruppa/CountrySearch/README.md

 Filter the HTTP response (Array of objects with keys flag, name, population) based on the value of the HTML input element Create HTML elements dynamically with the filtered data and append the created elements to the HTML container element with the id resultCountries
 Concepts Review
-Want to quickly review some of the concepts you’ve been learning?